Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnap/integration_guide.md

 :warning: MiSnap 5.x has breaking API changes therefore to migrate from 3.x and 4.x series, remove all old MiSnap references from your project.

+[MiSnapSampleApp](../../../Examples/Apps/MiSnap/MiSnapSampleApp) was created by following steps below.
+Please refer to this project as a working example.

 ## 1. Obtain the SDK(s)
 MiSnap 5.x is distributed through CocoaPods and Swift Package Manager.
 For detailed installation instructions refer to:
 * [CocoaPods installation guide](https://guides.cocoapods.org/using/using-cocoapods.html)